MechatronicSystems-Group/Integrated-Embedded-Systems/analogue-electronics/chapter-1-transistors.md

 <img src="./images/1.18.png" width="80%" alt="N-channel and P-channel enhancement mode MOSFETs"/>
 _Figure 1.18: N-channel and P-channel enhancement mode MOSFETs_

+For a P-channel, the arrow in the symbol is turned around, and for depletion mode, the dashed lines will be solid.

+{: .note }
-For a P-channel, the arrow in the symbol is turned around, and for depletion mode, the dashed lines will be solid. ***Although the current is still shown here to flow from drain to source for the P-channel, in datasheets the current will be specified as negative, so the current will actually flow from source to drain.*** So a positive supply will be connected to the source, and the load will be connected between the drain and ground.
+Although the current is still shown here to flow from drain to source for the P-channel, in datasheets the current will be specified as negative, so the current will actually flow from source to drain.

+Therefore, a positive supply will be connected to the source, and the load will be connected between the drain and ground.

 These are the symbols of N-channel and P-channel depletion mode MOSFETs: